Last updated:

 Let’s dive deeper into each driver and its digital workplace enablers.

-Nearly two-thirds of executives from highly regarded organizations attribute 30% or more of their companies’ market value to culture, making it the “most underrated” determinant of “a company’s future success,” Korn Ferry found.
+Nearly two-thirds of executives from highly regarded organizations attribute 30% or more of their companies’ market value to culture, making employee ROI the “most underrated” determinant of “a company’s future success,” Korn Ferry found.
 When it comes to cultivating a culture imbued with purpose, collective and individual experiences are equally important.

+An employee experience platform or intranet business’ uses include reinforcing shared values and improving cultural alignment.
 Look for employee experience software that can broaden access to tools and resources, thereby radiating your organization’s commitment to not only a clear mission, but also top values of today’s workers, such as sustainability and inclusion.

 EX software features like content creation tools, enterprise search, topic tags, and social functionality can help improve employee ROI through creation, organization, and promotion of a knowledge base of resources and inspiration that embeds and radiates your values.